How behavioural economics helps marketers

 Feelings of reciprocity

-may cause customers to respond in a way they think is helpful to the gift-giver.
+These may cause customers to respond in a way they think is helpful to the gift-giver.
 Customers may see a promotion as a gift and reciprocate by spending more of the gift on the targeted good.
 Reciprocity does not cause the labelling effect on vouchers, but it may do for Government payments.

 Is the labelling effect transparent?

 In the context of retail vouchers, most people are aware of the labelling effect per se but fewer are aware of its real impact (5).
 Awareness of the labelling effect is driven by non-verbal cognitive ability and age.
 The use of labels is less obvious to younger people with lower cognitive ability.
-Those more likely to respond are less likely to know about it.
+Conversely, those more likely to respond are less likely to know about it.

 2. Nudge your customers into narrow bracketing by creating new product divisions in categories and markets.
 If some DVDs are more profitable than others, then divide them into groups by age or genre.